-Archer (the character) is an alcoholic, entitled womanizer with a shit load of baggage and emotional issues.
+The main character, simply called Archer, is an alcoholic, entitled womanizer with a shit load of baggage and emotional issues.
 He makes for a very entertaining character, but he’s not exactly a great role model for real-life.

 While re-watching the show recently, I noticed a particular element of his character that enables him to have seemingly bulletproof confidence.
 For better or worse, I believe this can actually be a great lesson you can apply to your own life.

 Let’s start this journey together.
 On it, I will penetrate your head with a useful tip and fill it with creamy, delicious knowledge.
 (I know, I know, phrasing.)

 I CAN’T HEAR YOU OVER THE SOUND OF MY DEAFENING AWESOMENESS

 Archer regularly ends up in stressful and dangerous situations, often the result of his own lackadaisical attitude or plain ignorance and a sense of entitlement.
 You can say he’s no stranger to being in the danger zone.